 This may also cause a grounded circuit condition.
 Remember that current flows through the path of least resistance in attempting to complete its circle back to ground.
 These three types of circuit malfunctions are things that you will find as the root cause of your car electrical problems.

 You should keep this in the back of your mind when you are using a wiring diagram to diagnose suspected electrically related automobile complaints.
 Give this circuit malfunctions page a bookmark or share.
 Then watch some of my exclusive car repair videos from the links below.

 Learning more about the basic theory of electricity is valuable knowledge to have under your belt.
 But more importantly, when you understand how it works diagnosis and auto repair becomes much easier.
 Learn more from me about automotive electrical.

 I put together a repair video that shows you some tricks and techniques I use for quick diagnosis.
 See the method I was taught for the proper use of

 People seem to like the auto repair how to videos I put together.
 Here is one that shows you how to use online car repair manuals.

 The homepage is available from this next link.
-You can get a brief summary of what else is covered on this do it yourself auto repair website.
-This next link takes you from circuit malfunctions to auto repair advice.
+You can get a brief summary of what else is covered on this website.
+The next link takes you from circuit malfunctions to auto repair advice.